Halloween Buy-Backs have been all the rage this year, so let’s look at it from a different angle

 Volume is the Halloween problem “poster-child.”

+The buy-back programs, however, don’t do much to teach kids a general strategy for surviving other situations where there’s also an onslaught of sweets and treats.
+That’s a lesson they (and if we’re honest we) really need to learn.
 After all, kids still have to navigate past Thanksgiving, Christmas, birthday parties, the drugstore candy aisle and, of course, Grandma’s house.
 (And I don’t know about any buy-backs for those occasions.)

 The “hidden” problem with Halloween is that it teaches kids to eat what they have, not what they want.
-The Better Halloween Buy-Back is the solution.

 You can only be truly satisfied by eating foods you love.
 Unfortunately, Halloween teaches kids to eat what they get.
 It’s a kind of scarcity-response, even in the face of abundance.

-The Better Halloween Buy-Back teaches: Eat what you LOVE, not what’s available.
+Eat what you LOVE, not what’s available.

 If there were ever a message that kids needed to learn, this is it.